-Some popular deck colors include:
+Some popular deck colors to consider when choosing decking include:

 - Black Walnut: Darker colors such as Black Walnut make a strong statement without contrasting with your existing exterior decor.
-Black Walnut can also be used as a border with a lighter-color to create a unique design.
+Black Walnut can also be used as a border with a lighter-color to create a unique deck design.

 - Driftwood Grey: The washed-out look of Driftwood Grey conjures up images of seaside retreats — no matter where you are in the country.
 Pair it with gentle pastels and other colors for a light, airy look.